 Wild Justice has been set up to fight for wildlife.
 Threatened species can’t take legal cases in their own names but, with your help, we will stand up for wildlife using the legal system and seeking changes to existing laws.

-Wild Justice is new – we launched in February 2019 – but we have a long list of projects which we will take forward – we will be launching the first one very soon.
+Wild Justice is approaching its first birthday – we launched in February 2019 .
 Sign up to our newsletter, below, so that we can keep you informed.

 Wild Justice has three directors and no other staff.
 None of us takes a salary or payment from the organisation – but we will claim our travel expenses for Wild Justice work.
 We are three friends who have worked together on campaigns and projects but now we want to do something bigger together and that’s why Wild Justice exists.
 We’ve each got our separate jobs and activities outside Wild Justice, we don’t agree about everything, but we want to work together to make a difference for wildlife.
 This is who we are: